yhz61010/android-kotlin-template/README.md

 ```kotlin
 apply(from = "../jacoco.gradle.kts")
 ```
-2. Add `jacoco` in your module-level `build.gradle.kts` as following:
+2. Add `jacoco` plugin to the module which you want to check.
+Modify your module-level `build.gradle.kts` as following:
 ```kotlin
 plugins {
     // Your other plugins.